 Family concerns sent her back to the U.S. in 1994, where she moved on to covering another type of revolution: the way the Internet is changing the way the world works.
 As a financial services writer for Computerworld, she was in the middle of the biggest change our economy has ever experienced.

-Maria Korolov is active in the Society of Professional Journalists.
+Maria Korolov has been active in the Society of Professional Journalists.
 In 2003, she received the society’s President’s Award for her work as the chair of the SPJ’s International Journalism Committee.
 She is also past president of the New England Pro chapter of the SPJ.
 She took over when the chapter was functionally dead and made it one of the most active chapters in the organization.
 As a result of her work, the chapter received an award for Outstanding Small Chapter in its region in 2004.
 Korolov also served as treasurer of the New England chapter of the National Writers Union, and was a board member of the Boston-based Society of Documentation Professionals.
 In Shanghai, she was president of the Shanghai Entrepreneur Group, and active in the Shanghai Foreign Correspondents Club.
+In 2014, she founded Women in Virtual Reality.